 2. Communicate with your customers

-As soon as your bid is accepted, uShip exchanges both parties’ contact information privately.
+As soon as your quote is accepted, uShip exchanges both parties’ contact information privately.
 You should call or email your customer as soon as possible after receiving their information to work out the remaining shipping details.
 This will make your customer feel comfortable and confident that they chose the right provider.
 You should keep an open line of communication with your customer until the shipment is safely delivered.

 Should there be a delay, inform your customer immediately.
 Even when everything is running smoothly, you should give general updates from start-to-finish.
 If you don’t communicate with your customer, they’ll lose trust in your services.